dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 {% instruction 'We also need to `import` our CSS:' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/widgets/Worker.ts' line:5 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/widgets/Worker.ts' line:4 %}

 `worker.css` contains CSS selectors and rules to be consumed by our widget and its components.

-{% instruction 'With the imports in place, add the **@theme** decorator and apply the mixin to the `Worker` class in `Worker.ts`:' %}
+{% instruction 'With the imports in place, add the *@theme* decorator and apply the mixin to the `Worker` class in `Worker.ts`:' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/widgets/Worker.ts' lines:12-15 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/widgets/Worker.ts' lines:11-14 %}

 {% instruction 'Add the CSS rules in `src/styles/worker.css` which will allow us to style the `Worker` widget:' %}